Raygud/Find-first-friday-of-this-month/README.md

                 }
         }
 ```

+##### pseudocode: Find current year -> Find current Month -> Find First day of current month -> Find First Friday of current month -> Find the monday before the first friday of the month

 ###### See detailed commments inside the, [FindFriday.js](./FindFriday.js) file

 # Loop Trough year and find first fridays of each month